intcreator/denny-way-traffic/ui/README.md

 npm run dev
 ```

-Your application will be available at `http://localhost:5173`.
+The application will be available at `http://localhost:5173`.

 ## Building for Production